gavguile/MixedCrystalSignature/README.md

 This repository is still incomplete

 # Planned features
-- Calculation of a feature vector described in this [Paper](https://doi.org/10.1103/PhysRevE.96.011301)
+- Calculation of a feature vector as described in this [Paper](https://doi.org/10.1103/PhysRevE.96.011301)
 - Training of a neural network with artificial crystal lattices of fcc, bcc, and hcp
 - Examples and a Tutorial